LazurasLong/TaoSource/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
-* Trolling, insulting/derogatory comments, and personal or political attacks
-* Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission

 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities